 Resistance Band Leg Curl

-Resistance Band Leg Curl works well in hypertrophy blocks, accessory work, and home or travel training where machines are unavailable.
+This exercise works well in hypertrophy blocks, accessory work, and home or travel training where machines are unavailable.
 It suits beginners learning hamstring isolation and advanced athletes adding volume with low joint stress.
-Compared to machine leg curls, it offers greater setup flexibility while still delivering consistent tension and effective muscle loading.

-How to Perform the Resistance Band Leg Curl
+How to perform the Resistance Band Leg Curl

 - Attach one end of the resistance band securely to a fixed point near the floor, and loop the other end around the back of your ankle, keeping your foot flexed.